-This AthensWas hotel review aims to help you make your decision if you are considering the hotel as a possible place to stay while visiting Athens.
+This AthensWas hotel Athens review aims to help you make your decision if you are considering the hotel as a possible place to stay while visiting Athens.
 The property is well regarded as being one of the best hotels in town.

-- Dining Options – Sense Restaurant sits perched on top of the AthensWas hotel, boasting incredible Acropolis views and fine dining.
-Dishes served here place a modern twist on classic Greek dishes – for example, pastitsio served cannelloni style with oxtail.
+Dishes served here place a modern twist on classic Greek dishes.
+For example, pastitsio served cannelloni style with oxtail.

 Rooms at AthensWas Hotel